PecanProject/betydbdoc-dataentry/bulk_upload.md

         way as well, provided that it also has a uniform value for the whole data set.

     -   Otherwise, to include cultivar information in the upload file, both a `species` and a `cultivar` column must be included.
-The values in the `cultivar` column are allowed to be blank (in which case a value of NULL is inserted into the `cultivar_id` column for the given row); but if provided, the value must match the value of the `name` column in some row of the `cultivars` table, and moreover, this row must be a row associated with the species corresponding to the value given in the `species` column.
+The values in the `cultivar` column are allowed to be blank (in which case a value of NULL is inserted into the `cultivar_id` column for the given row); but if provided, the value must match the value of the `name` column in some row of the `cultivars` table; moreover, this row must be a row associated with the species corresponding to the value given in the `species` column.
 Again, matching is case insensitive, and leading, trailing, and excess internal whitespace is ignored.

 3. Notes